3urobeat/oldGamemodePlugin/README.md

 # oldGamemode-Plugin

-This super cool plugin for Spigot and Bukkit server allows you to use the `/gamemode` command the old and cool way!
+This super cool and lightweight plugin for Spigot and Bukkit servers allows you to use the `/gamemode` command the old and cool way!

+This plugin is designed to replicate the exact behaviour of the vanilla command but also allowing the usage of the old numeric game modes and the shorter `/gm` command.
+(With the limitation that only English is supported)

 Download the .jar: https://github.com/HerrEurobeat/oldGamemodePlugin/releases/latest
 ...and put it into the `plugins` folder of your Spigot/Bukkit server. **Done!**